VMware - vSphere 6.0

 We employ our unique defense-in-depth approach.
 This spans from IDS and IDP services provided at the edge, all the way through to isolation and security policies and protocols based on industry best practices.

-CenturyLink maintains a SSAE 16 audit certification, most recently completed in June of 2013.
-The auditor’s opinion is available upon request.
-What security-related services do you provide?
+CenturyLink maintains an SSAE 16 audit certification.
+The auditor’s opinion is available upon request by emailing firstname.lastname@example.org.

 Only CenturyLink employees have physical access to our private cages within any of our data centers.
 Customers are able to "visit" these facilities as part of an escorted tour.